chaochungkuo/GPM/docs/source/develop.rst

 Please refer to other files in ``analysis`` or ``processing`` to learn how to use them.

 How to add a new demultiplexing method?
 ---------------------------------------

+When you want to add a new method for demultiplexing, please follow the steps below:

+1. Add a folder under ``demultiplex/`` with a clear and meaningful name.
+This name must be distinguishable and clear.
+2. Add the template scripts and files into this folder with proper variables.
+Please refer to :ref:`replaceable_variables`.
+3. Add this method name into ``GPM_DEMULTIPLEX_METHODS`` in ``gpm.ini``.

+Please test it by ``gpm demultiplex --help``.

 How to add a new processing method?
 -----------------------------------

+When you want to add a new method for processing the data, please follow the steps below:

+1. Add a folder under ``processing/`` with a clear and meaningful name.
+This name must be distinguishable and clear.
+2. Add the template scripts and files into this folder with proper variables.
+Please refer to :ref:`replaceable_variables`.
+3. Add this method name into ``GPM_PROCESSING_METHODS`` in ``gpm.ini``.

+Please test it by ``gpm processing --help``.

 How to add a new analysis?
 --------------------------